 Nuclear medicine uses trace amounts of radioactive material to diagnose a variety of diseases and other abnormalities within the body.
-Depending on the type of imaging study to be performed Nuclear Medicine uses radiopharmaceuticals that are either injected into a vein or are swallowed in a capsule form.
+Depending on the type of imaging study to be performed, nuclear medicine uses radiopharmaceuticals that are either injected into a vein or are swallowed in a capsule form.
 The material will then accumulate in the organ being examined.
-This process may take some time resulting in your exam being done immediately or a few hours later after having received the material.
+This process may take some time, resulting in the exam being done immediately or a few hours later after having received the material.

 Nuclear Medicine procedures are used to: